swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 ### Variadic generics removing the need for `remoteCallVoid`

-Once [variadic generics](https://forums.swift.org/t/variadic-generics/54511/2) are fully implemented, we will be able to remove the limitation that we cannot express the `remoteCall<..., Res: SerializationRequirement>(..., returning returnType: Res.Type)` function for the `Void` type, since it cannot always conform to `SerializationRequirement`.
+Once [variadic generics](https://forums.swift.org/t/variadic-generics/54511/2) are fully implemented, we will be able to remove the limitation that we cannot express the `remoteCall<..., Success: SerializationRequirement>(..., returning returnType: Success.Type)` function for the `Void` type, since it cannot always conform to `SerializationRequirement`.

 With variadic generics, it would be natural to conform an "empty tuple" to the `SerializationRequirement` and we'd this way be able to implement only a single method (`remoteCall`) rather than having to provide an additional special case implementation for `Void` return types.